-Parameter 1 - Green sust Impact (indicate unit) Disseminatio n (indicate unit) Total impact (impact x disseminati on) Expecte d year of achieve ment Source reference
+Parameter Impact (indicate unit) Disseminatio n (indicate unit) Total impact (impact x disseminati on) Expecte d year of achieve ment Source reference

-Limited impact on the Nitrogen (N)
+-imited mpact on the Nitrogen (N)

 environment from nutrients (N Phosphorus (P)

-and P), pesticides and greenhouse Pesticides (frequence of treatments/ ha)
+and P), pesticides and greenhouse Pesticides (frequency of treatments/ ha)

 gases Greenhouse gasses (CO 2 - equivalents)

-^{} If the project has several effects, only the primary effect is to be quantified.
+\ If the project has several effects, only the primary effect is to be quantified.
 Thus, the primary effects must be quantified both in the table and described in text form.
 Non-primary effects should only be described in text form.

+Impact form 2 - Green sustainability

-Parameter Short description Credibility in relation to the organic principles The contribution of organic agriculture to public goods Resilient systems
+Parameter Short description

+Credibility in relation to the organic principles

+The contribution of organic agriculture to public goods

+Resilient systems

-^{} If the project has several effects, only the primary effect is to be quantified.
+\ If the project has several effects, only the primary effect is to be quantified.
 Thus, the primary effects must be quantified both in the table and described in text form.
 Non-primary effects should only be described in text form.